 B-90-60 Election.
-If the vacancy is not filled by appointment, the Board shall call for an election within 60 days of the vacancy occurring.
+If the vacancy is not filled by appointment, within 60 days of being notified of the vacancy or the effective date of the vacancy, whichever is later, the Board may call for an election.

 B-90-70 Board of Supervisors.
-If the Board fails to fill the vacancy by appointment and fails to call an election within 60 days of the vacancy occurring, the District shall turn the matter over to the Marin County Board of Supervisors for a decision on an appointment or the calling of an election to fill the vacancy.
+If the Board fails to fill the vacancy by appointment and does not call an election within 60 days of the vacancy occurring, the District shall turn the matter over to the Marin County Board of Supervisors for a decision on an appointment or the calling of an election to fill the vacancy.

-Resolution No. 2009-1872 Date Approved: July 9, 2009 President of the Board Supersedes:
+Resolution No. 2022-2277 Date Approved: September 1, 2022 President of the Board Last Reviewed: September 1, 2022